zowe/sample-spring-boot-api-service/zowe-rest-api-sample-spring/docs/api-client-authentication.md

 1. HTTP basic authentication with the user ID and password/passphrase
 2. A JSON Web Token (JWT) token that proves that its owner is who she/he claims to be
+3. HTTP basic authentication with the user ID and PassTicket

 ## HTTP Basic Authentication